 Antibiotics are not without problems.
 This is why it is not usually good practice to take antibiotics 'just in case' an infection is bacterial, but to take them only when they are really needed.
 For example:

 - Antibiotics can cause side-effects such as allergies, diarrhoea, rashes and nausea.
 Side-effects are quite common.
 Most side-effects are not serious, but some people have died from a severe allergic reaction to an antibiotic.

 - Antibiotics can kill off normal 'defence' bacteria which live in the bowel and vagina.
 This may then allow other infections - for example, thrush - to develop.

 - Overuse of antibiotics has led to some bacteria mutating and becoming resistant to some antibiotics which may then not work when really needed.
 For example, meticillin-resistant Staphylococcus aureus (MRSA) is a bacterium that has become resistant to many different antibiotics and is often very difficult to treat.
+Another example is some bacteria produce chemicals called enzymes such as extended-spectrum beta-lactamases (ESBLs), which make them resistant to some antibiotics.
 The more antibiotics are used, the greater the problem of antibiotic resistance.

 - When antibiotics are appropriately prescribed, it is important to take them as directed on your prescription and to complete the full course of treatment.
 That often means continuing to take the antibiotics as directed when you feel better.
 Failing to finish a course of treatment or failing to take the antibiotics as prescribed, can actually result in the growth of resistant antibiotics.